-People in the UK who are planning to relocate overseas have been urged to take a look at their finances before moving.
+People in the UK who plan to relocate overseas urged to take a look at their finances before moving.

-According to Kimberley Millhouse, senior move manager at Crown Relocations, prospective expats must check the status of their current pension funds.
+According to Kimberley Millhouse, the senior move manager at Crown Relocations.
+Prospective expats must check the status of their current pension funds.

-Britons who are moving abroad were urged to find out if they will be able to access this money from another country, as well as enquire as to whether making "incremental increases" to their UK pension is worthwhile.
+Britons who are moving abroad urged to find out if they able to access this money from another country.
+As well as enquire as to whether making "incremental increases" to their UK pension is worthwhile.

-"It is best to seek help from a financial adviser or pension specialist to find out what financial products and pension schemes are best for you," Ms Millhouse commented.
+"It best to seek help from a financial adviser or pension specialist to find out what financial products and pension schemes best for you."
+Ms Millhouse commented.

 Ms Millhouse then recommended that Britons.
 Who are relocating inform their electoral registration unit and council tax department they are going abroad.